Recognizability of morphisms: Introduction

 \section{Introduction}

-We study in this paper problems related to the recognizability of morphisms (also called substitutions).
-This notion concerns the unambiguity in the representation of an infinite sequence $y$ as the image $\sigma(x)$ by a morphism $\sigma$ of another sequence $x$, up to some shift.
+In this paper, we study problems related to the recognizability of morphisms (also called substitutions).
+This notion concerns the unambiguity in the representation of an infinite sequence $y$ as the image $\sigma(x)$ by a morphism $\sigma$ of another sequence $x$, up to some normalized shift, called a centered $\sigma$-representation.
 It belongs to a general notion of unambiguity in symbolic dynamics (see \cite{BealPerrinRestivo2021}).

-By Mosse's Theorem (\cite{Mosse1992,Mosse1996}), every aperiodic primitive morphism $\sigma$ is recognizable on the shift $X(\sigma)$ (see the precise definitions in Section~\ref{sectionRecognizability}).
+By Moss\'e's Theorem (\cite{Mosse1992,Mosse1996}), every aperiodic primitive morphism $\sigma$ is recognizable on the shift $X(\sigma)$ (see the precise definitions in Section~\ref{sectionRecognizability}).
 This surprising result was initially formulated (in an incorrect way) by \cite{Martin1973} (see \cite{Kyriakoglou2019} on the genesis of the theorem and its possible variants).
-It was further generalized by \cite{BezuglyiKwiatkowskiMedynets2009}, who proved that every aperiodic non-erasing morphism $\sigma$ is recognizable on $X(\sigma)$.
-Next, it was proved by \cite{BertheSteinerThuswaldnerYassawi2019} that every non-erasing morphism $\sigma$ is recognizable on $X(\sigma)$ for aperiodic points.
+It was further generalized by Bezuglyi et al. \cite{BezuglyiKwiatkowskiMedynets2009}, who proved that every aperiodic non-erasing morphism $\sigma$ is recognizable on $X(\sigma)$.
+Next, it was proved by Berth\'e et al. \cite{BertheSteinerThuswaldnerYassawi2019} that every non-erasing morphism $\sigma$ is recognizable on $X(\sigma)$ for aperiodic points.

+The main result of this paper is a generalization of Moss\'e's Theorem. \begin{theorem} Every morphism $\sigma$ is recognizable on $X(\sigma)$ for aperiodic points. \end{theorem} This means that every aperiodic point in $X(\sigma)$ has a unique centered $\sigma$-represen\-tation as a shift of the image by $\sigma$ of some $x\in X(\sigma)$.